Coaching, like for athletes, is a solution to helping you feel equipped with the tools and habits you need to build a more fulfilling life, faster.

 Fact – Life coaching isn’t about your life coach telling you what to do and when to do it.
 It’s much more about teamwork, so your coach will look to work with you to develop goals and plans that suit your needs.
 There’s no pressure, no bossing around, and no quick fixes – it’s all about developing the resilience and motivation to improve things.

 We have qualified counsellors and therapists can offer life coaching as a stand-alone service or in addition to evidence-based counselling.
 We have practitioners across Australia who can work with you face to face or virtually.
-You can get in touch with one of our intake consultants to discuss the best approach for you on 1300 735 030.
+For appointments or enquiries, please call 1300 735 030 or leave us an email via our contact page.